Arad, Romania: History

 Arad was first mentioned in documents in the 11th century.
 According to the Chronicon Pictum, at "an assembly of the realm near Arad" in early to mid-1131, Queen Helena ordered the slaughter of all noblemen who were accused of having suggested the blinding of her husband to King Coloman.
 King Béla II of Hungary distributed the goods of the executed magnates between the newly established Arad Chapter and the early 11th-century Óbuda Chapter.
-The Mongol invasion of the Kingdom of Hungary in 1241 showed the importance of the fortifications on this place, to which were added in the second half of the 13th century more stone fortresses at Șoimoș, Șiria, and Dezna.
-The Ottoman Empire conquered the region from Hungary in 1551 and kept it until the Peace of Karlowitz of 1699, although during this period it was temporarily reintegrated in the Principality of Transylvania after the Transylvanian troops cleared the lower valley of the Mureș in 1595; and after the victory of Mihai Viteazu's troops at Șelimbăr, the city entered under the Voivode's authority.
+The Mongol invasion of the Kingdom of Hungary in 1241 showed the importance of the fortifications in this place, to which were added in the second half of the 13th century more stone fortresses at Șoimoș, Șiria, and Dezna.
+The Ottoman Empire conquered the region from Hungary in 1551 and kept it until the Peace of Karlowitz of 1699, although during this period it was temporarily reintegrated in the Principality of Transylvania, after the Transylvanian troops cleared the lower valley of the Mureș in 1595; and after the victory of Mihai Viteazu's troops at Șelimbăr, the city entered under the Voivode's authority.
 During the Ottoman period, Arad became an eyalet center, which comprised the sanjaks of Arad, Lugoj, Kacaș, Beşlek and Yanova from 1660 till 1697, when it was captured by Austrians (Serbian Militia under command of Subota Jović) during Ottoman-Habsburg wars (1683–1699).
 After 1699, the city was ruled by the Habsburg monarchy.
 At the beginning of the 18th century, Arad became the center of the Eastern Orthodox Eparchy of Arad.
 According to 1720 data, the population of the city was composed of 177 Romanian families, 162 Serbian, and 35 Hungarian.

 The first Jew allowed to settle inside the city was Isac Elias in 1717.
 Eventually the Jewish population of Arad numbered over 10,000 people, more than 10% of the population, before the Second World War.

 The new fortress was built between 1763 and 1783.
-Although it was small, it proved formidable having played a great role in the Hungarian struggle for independence in 1849.
+Although it was small, it proved formidable, having played a great role in the Hungarian struggle for independence in 1849.
 The city possesses a museum containing relics of this war of independence.

 Courageously defended by the Austrian general Berger until the end of July 1849, it was captured by the Hungarian rebels, who made it their headquarters during the latter part of the Hungarian Revolution of 1848.
 It was from Arad that Lajos Kossuth issued his famous proclamation (11 August 1849), and where he handed over the supreme military and civil power to Artúr Görgey.